jamielsharief/blockchain/README.md

 ## Todo

+I am thinking the following:

-- [ ] I am thinking about if the first set of transactions should define the schema going forward of all future transactions.
+- [ ] If the first set of transactions should define the schema going forward of all future transactions.
+- [ ] maybe an encrypted Blockchain could be interesting for private Blockchains to protect data

 ## Resources